I am a lover of polished brass. There, I said it, right out loud!

 We took trips to Colonial Williamsburg where beautiful brass candlesticks, lanterns, lamps and sconces were on display everywhere.

 We even took a trip to the Baldwin Brass Factory Outlet where we saw brass items being made.
 At the time we were fresh out of college and didn’t have the money to buy any of the the beautiful brass pieces we were seeing.
 The only thing I can remember buying in the Baldwin Brass Factory was a very tiny door knocker measuring around 2 1/2 inches by 4 inches and it was a second.
 First quality was just not in our budget back then.

 Over the next 10-15 years we gradually collected a few quality brass pieces.
 Good brass was not cheap.
 The brass manufacturers producing the very best pieces back then were Virginia Metalcrafters and Baldwin.
 I poured over their catalogs and brochures for hours, carefully planning the pieces I would buy one day.

 For many years we had a great brass store named Abernathy’s in the heart of Buckhead in Atlanta.
 They sold both Virginia Metalcrafters and Baldwin Brass.
 Any local folks remember Abernathys?

 Occasionally, Abernathy’s would run a sale and the place would be absolutely mobbed.
 Think wedding dresses and the “running of the brides.”
 Ha!
 Okay, maybe not that bad.
 But seriously, you would think they were giving it away.
 Women flocked from everywhere, arriving early to get brass candlesticks on sale for 25% off before they were all gone.
-Can you imagine that happening today…a store selling nothing but brass, crawling with folks like an Apple store with a new iPhone in stock?
+Can you imagine that happening today, a store selling nothing but brass crawling with folks like an Apple store with a new iPhone?

 I was so excited when I was finally able to procure (there’s that word again) a few pieces of my own.
 (Tablescape can be viewed here: Fireside Dining)